FanteLiu/physres-mpc-review/README.md

 ## Notes for Review

 This repository is prepared for double-anonymous review.
-Author names, institutional paths, and local machine paths have been removed from the release files.
-After review, the repository URL and license information can be updated for the public version.